Mali03/Basic-note-app/README.md

 ![](https://i.imgur.com/oIfH4PG.gif)

 This application allows you to take notes easily with PyQt5.
-Otherwise, I used JSON Database to keep note datas in database.json file.
+Otherwise, I used JSON Database to keep note datas in database.json file and I used Qt Designer to design the program.

 ## Features